I handed in a Permission to Transfer Credit from Another Institution form to Advisement and Transition. Now what?

 What if I decide not to take the course?

-That’s ok, but please call the Advisement office (607-753-4726) or stop by to let us know that your plans changed.
+That’s ok, but please notify us by calling Advisement and Transition at 607-753-4726, emailing firstname.lastname@example.org or stopping by to let us know that your plans changed.
 This will help us understand your plans in case you seek permission for a different course in the future.